graptolite/dip-strike-plot/README.md

 - `FONT_SIZE` is for the dip magnitude text
 - `STRIKE_LINE_LENGTH` controls the length of each plotted strike line

 The script separates different plane types into groups, though does not separate them into different layers - this can be done manually in the svg file if desired.
 Colours and grouping are used to separate different dip and strike measurements at the exact same location.
 The dip magnitude text can be moved manually as desired by the user.
+Colours can also be manually redefined in inkscape (e.g. by selecting all lines of a group and setting line colour to black).

 See `dipstrikes.svg` for an example output, or below for an image of what the output may look like (going from top to bottom row: bedding, foliation, joint and vein):